inner-outer-space/de-zoomcamp-2024/1-basics-n-setup/docker_sql/readme.md

 <hr />

 ## POSTGRES GENERAL INFO
 PostgreSQL is an object relational database management system (ORDBMS) with SQL capability.
 To run postgres we use the official docker image `postgres:13`.
-Eventually we will use docker compose but the first example will use the command line.<br><br>
+Eventually we will use docker compose, but the first example, we will use the command line.<br><br>
 <b>This command sets up a postgres container</b> <br>
 ###### *note: make sure there are no spaces following the backslash*
 ```bash